Fukuoka #2B

 deceased at Fukuoka #2

-Interviews & Reports:
+Interviews and Reports:

 John H. Franken- Dutch Prisoner now residing in Canada- excellent site giving an authentic Dutch experience.